 Upon successful completion of basic military training, you'll attend primary trade training.
 This course covers protective security for RNZAF aircraft, equipment and personnel, aircraft security operations and Military Air Base protective security.
 You'll learn about security governance, security risk management, how to construct static defences, camouflage and concealment techniques, survival techniques, bush craft, navigation and first aid.
 These skills will all be consolidated during your field exercise whilst on course.
 You will be trained in the correct use of all the RNZAF in-service weapons, critical incident management techniques, pyrotechnic handling and basic incident response procedures.

-Once you graduate from the Force Protection Operators Course you will be posted to an RNZAF Base to consolidate your skills and gain on-the-job experience.
-This will be for a minimum of 18 months during which time you'll complete 4WD driver training, class two licence training and RNZAF instructor training.
+Once you graduate from the Security Forces Operator Course you will be posted to an RNZAF Base to consolidate your skills and gain on-the-job experience.
+This will be for a minimum of 18 months during which time you will complete 4WD driver training and for some class two licence training.
 It is likely you will also get the opportunity to deploy on an exercise or an aircraft security operation either nationally or internationally.

-After your on-the-job experience you'll then complete an advanced course, including weapons and drill instruction, shooting coaching, more advanced Aircraft Security operations training and Force Protection team leader training, which will qualify you as a Force Protection Specialist.
-This then allows you to progress your skills in a number of areas, such as attending Chemical, Biological, Radiological and Nuclear Defence operator course, Specialist security courses, and Purpose built Range Conducting Officer course.
+After your on-the-job experience you'll then complete an advanced course, including weapons and drill instruction, shooting coaching, more advanced Aircraft Security operations training and Security Forces team leader training, which will qualify you as a Security Forces Specialist.
+This then allows you to progress your skills in a number of areas, such as attending higher level Chemical, Biological, Radiological and Nuclear Defence training, Specialist security courses, and Purpose built Range Conducting Officer course.
 You will undertake regular continuation training to enhance and improve personal development and trade knowledge.